Has mindfulness transformed your life in a positive way and are you looking for ways to deepen the practice and pass it on to others?

 - All course materials.

-- Residential formula at the Maison du Chemin des Roches in Dongelberg, including:
+- Residential formula for module 1 at the Maison du Chemin des Roches in Dongelberg, including:

 - Accommodation in double or single room with shared bathroom,

 - Breakfast, vegetarian lunch and dinner, tea breaks,

 - Use of the beautiful garden in your free time

 - Non-residential formula for module 2 and 3 comprising